Read on…if you dare…to learn fascinating facts about the world’s spookiest creatures!

 These lizards, affectionately called ‘Frillies’ by admiring ‘Aussies’, is endemic to northern Australia, where it makes its home in tropical savannah woodlands.

 Despite its spooky stance, this frilled ‘dragon’ only erects its fanciful frill when alarmed or threatened by predators.
-The neck frill is a thin but extensible fold of skin which when fully erected can measure nearly 12 inches across!
+The neck frill is a thin but extensible fold of skin that when fully erected can measure nearly 12 inches across!
 This unique lizard inhabits the semi-arid grassy woodlands and dry sclerophyll forests of northern Australia and southern New Guinea.
 If faced with danger, it erects its fearsome frill by opening its brightly colored mouth while hissing, leaping, and sometimes chasing its aggressor.

 At nearly 3 feet long, the Frilled Lizard seems threatening, but it prefers dining on cicadas, caterpillars, and beetles over human flesh!